WAFB First Alert Weather is a regional weather tracking app for Baton Rouge residents, providing radar, forecasts, and local news on iOS and Android.

 What do users think recently?

-What is the competitive landscape for WAFB First Alert Weather?
+Competitive landscape for WAFB First Alert Weather

-How's The Weather Market?
+How's the Weather market?

 WAFB holds a #150 Free rank in the US Weather category, with a 1.3★ rating gap between iOS and Android platforms.
 This performance variance signals that the latest update stability is a primary barrier to consistent user retention.